cylc/cylc-doc/src/user-guide/running-workflows/tasks-jobs-ui.rst

 --------------

-Tasks are run as soon as their dependencies are satisfied, however, there are some other conditional which can prevent tasks from being run.
+Tasks are run as soon as their dependencies are satisfied, however, there are some other conditions which can prevent tasks from being run.
 These are given "modifier" icons which appear to the top-left of the task icon:

 .. list-table::